epsonavy/removeStrangers/README.md

 > Step 2:
 ~~~~~
-javac ImageDriver <Path of the images>
+java ImageDriver <Path of the images>
 ~~~~

 > For example: